Texas Divorce Dispute Resolution Stage

-Mediation is one of the ways that you might attempt to come to an agreement with your spouse.
+Divorce mediation is one of the ways that you might attempt to come to an agreement with your spouse.
 In divorce mediation, the mediator is usually a lawyer with family law and divorce experience.
 The mediator is neutral and not associated with either spouse in the case.
 The mediator is not a judge and will not make any rulings on that day.
 The divorce mediator will focus on getting an agreement between you and the other side of your divorce case.
 Your advocate in the mediation is your divorce attorney.
 In my office we prepare clients for the mediation before the actual mediation day.
 We prepare in several different ways including meeting face to face.
 During mediation, we will discuss questions, review information and options.
 The mediator will work with both sides of the divorce case.
 The mediator isn’t on your side or your spouse’s side.
-The mediator’s job and focus is on the mediation and working with both sides to assist you all to reach an agreement.
+The mediator’s job and focus is on the mediation and working with both sides to assist you all to reach an agreement in your divorce case.
 Usually you won’t see the other side, unless you want to meet with them and they agree.

 Settlement conference is another way of negotiating in divorce.
 Settlement conference can be at a lawyer’s office and the parties each meet in an office with their divorce lawyer and the lawyers then meet in a different room to discuss and negotiation.
 Again, you don’t have to see each other if you don’t want to.
-The divorce lawyers can do all of their work with you, or they can meet with the other lawyer or even meet with the other lawyer without you.
+The divorce lawyers can do all of their work with you, or they can meet with the other divorce lawyer or even meet with the other divorce attorney without you.